galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 quickly *inside* Galaxy using a Galaxy tool.

-> ### {% icon comment %} Alternative tool generators:
+> ### {% icon tip %} Alternatives to the ToolFactory:
->- Planemo also [generates tool XML](https://planemo.readthedocs.io/en/latest/writing_standalone.html) with an optional test.
+>- Planemo can [generate tool XML](https://planemo.readthedocs.io/en/latest/writing_standalone.html) with an optional test.
->- Recommended for developers wanting to focus on Galaxy tools.
+>- Planemo is recommended for developers who will focus on Galaxy tools.
 Excellent documentation.
->- Widely used by experienced developers since it requires relatively little time to figure out - Galaxy tool syntax takes longer.
+>- Widely used by experienced developers.
+Requires relatively little time to figure out - Galaxy tool syntax takes longer.
 >- No GUI.
 Command line only.
 Can create archives with additional steps.
 >- Need to pass all i/o and parameter details at once on the command line.
 >- Takes longer to learn to use and less accessible to many users than a form driven GUI might be.
->- Manual editing required for selects and collections.
+>- Manual XML editing required for selects and collections.
 >- See the recommended next steps at the end of this tutorial for Planemo related training.
 >- The ToolFactory uses planemo to generate test data and to run the test.
-{: .comment}
+{: .tip }

 ---

-## *Hello world* as a Galaxy tool generated with the ToolFactory
+## `Hello world` generated using the ToolFactory
 {: .no_toc}

-- The ToolFactory can generate that first program we have all grown to look forward to - "Hello World!" as a Galaxy tool
+- The ToolFactory can easily generate the ubiquitous "Hello World!" example as a Galaxy tool.
+A parameter (to whom to say hello) is added to make it interactive.
-- In this case, a tool that wraps a bash one-liner `echo "Hello $1!"` to echo the first parameter passed on the command line.
+- It is implemented as a tool that wraps a bash script of one line - `echo "Hello $1!"` to echo the first parameter passed on the command line.
 - Surprisingly useful as a model for many Galaxy tools with an extra parameter or two, as discussed below.
 - Watch a 6 minute [`Hello world` demonstration video](https://drive.google.com/file/d/1xpkcVGQ0jRdG78Kt-qLwqeFpE3RnSRsK/view?usp=sharing)
     - Apologies for the poor quality - will try to make a shorter one.
-- The ToolFactory form configured to generate the Hello example can be viewed here.
+- The ToolFactory form configured to generate the `Hello` example can be viewed here.

 > ### {% icon details %} See ToolFactory form sections from the Hello demonstration with annotation here
 >>>![](../../images/ToolFactory_hello1form.png)